Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ## TreeNode

-The data type *TreeNode* is used for indications with multiple, predefined selection options.
+The *TreeNode* is used for indications with multiple, predefined selection options.
 You have to define the different selection options in the configuration.
-Additionally you can configure whether the selection of values will be a multiple or single selection.
+Additionally, you can configure whether the selection of values will be a multiple or single selection.

 > [Info] Note that tree nodes are monolingual.
 The values are maintained in one single language, but the values are translatable.
 For example, when adding an element to a tree node attribute defining different colors, it doesn't make sense to add one element *red* and one element *rot* as both elements describe the same color.
 Instead, only add the the color element in one language.